kenjennings/Atari-SpriteFlip/README.md

    .by %00011001
 ```
 The block above will be output for each orientation.
+Use command line option -d to choose output.
+* -d n == Normal output.
+* -d h == Horizontally mirrored.
-(Horizontally mirrored, vertically mirrored, and horizontally+vertically mirrored.
+* -d v == vertically mirrored.

 ---